- About us

 Trooping the Colour ceremonies are held between 11.00am and 12.30pm at Horse Guards Parade opposite St. James's Park.
 You are required to be seated at 10.00am.
 Security checks will be in operation.

-The Colonel's Review (8 June) is a dress rehearsal which the Queen does not attend.
-In 2013 the Prince of Wales will attend the Colonel’s Review.
-The Queen's Birthday Parade (15 June) is attended by the Queen.
+The Colonel's Review (7 June ) is a dress rehearsal which the Queen does not attend.
+The Queen's Birthday Parade (14 June ) is attended by the Queen.

-Successful applicants only will be advised by letter in April.
+Successful applicants only will be advised by letter in late April/early May.

 Tickets are limited to two per family.
 Children and babies must have a ticket as seating does not allow space for children to sit on their parent's knees.